bazel-contrib/SIG-rules-authors/go-tutorial.md

 FAIL
 ```

-Adding the "test_ouput" argument to the bazel test command will output the test results to the console.
+Adding the "test_ouput" argument to the Bazel test command will output the test results to the console.

 ```bash
 $ bazelisk test --test_output=errors //...